ZYX2222/hERG_binding_regressor/README.md

 ## Main

 ### Data
+   hERG_R_13818.csv: hERG dataset with 13818 SMILES and pIC50 (active) values, with merging the pIC50 values of duplicate molecules from different sources;

-   hERG_13281.csv: hERG dataset with SMILES and pIC50 values;
+   hERG_R_13890.csv: hERG dataset with 13890 SMILES and pIC50 (active) values, with retaining the pIC50 values of duplicate molecules from different sources;

-   CECFP.zip: Unzip to get counted_ECFP fingerprint of 13281 chemicals.
+   CECFP.zip: Unzip to get counted_ECFP fingerprints of 13818 and 13890 chemicals, respectively.

-   (Note: Counted_ECFP can be obtained from SMILES by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)
+   (Note: Counted_ECFP can be obtained from SMILES by the RDKit using the ```AllChem.GetHashedMorganFingerprint``` commands.)

 ### XGBoost
    ```XGBoost.ipynb```: develop XGBoost models based on fingerprints (such as CECFP, which can be obtained by unzipping CECFP.zip in the data file);